Director of Visual Journalism

 The independent study option is with The New York Times photographer and Lens Blog co-founder James Estrin.

 Photo students routinely submit work to the CUNY Photo Wire.
 The school is also home to The New York Times Annual Portfolio Review and hosts the judging of the New York Press Photographers Association annual competition.

-Our web video program changes nearly ever semester just to keep pace with the explosive change in the industry.
-We recently added a full-semester virtual reality (VR) course and have expanded our social video module into 10 weeks.
-We also offer a module on Facebook live.
+Our web video program changes nearly every semester just to keep pace with the explosive change in the industry.
+We offer courses and modules on social video, animation and even memes.

 Our core web video course is one of the most popular at the school.
-Video Storytelling for the Web trains students in a form of online video where subjects tell their stories in their own voices, without heavy narration or a reporter on camera.
+Video Features trains students in a form of online video where subjects tell their stories in their own voices, without heavy narration or a reporter on camera.

 “219 West,” our student-produced news magazine show on CUNY-TV